Priebus out, Kelly in as White House chief of staff

 The former Republican National Committee chairman faced a difficult task from the outset as he attempted to wrangle a hodgepodge of rival staff factions divided by ideology and allegiance, his influence supplanted by several other top advisers -- including the President's own kin -- who reported directly to Trump and not to the chief of staff.

-Priebus' appointment was announced alongside Steve Bannon's, the former Breitbart editor in chief who was appointed chief strategist.
+Priebus' appointment was announced alongside Bannon's, the former Breitbart editor in chief who was appointed chief strategist.
 The President's son-in-law Jared Kushner was named senior adviser and soon thereafter his wife -- the President's eldest daughter -- Ivanka Trump was as well.

-All report directly to Trump himself, an unusual management structure that limited Priebus' power within an often discordant West Wing.

 Week of drama with Scaramucci

-But it was the appointment of Anthony Scaramucci to communications director last Friday that set off Priebus' final unraveling.
+But it was the appointment of Scaramucci to communications director last Friday that set off Priebus' final unraveling.
 Within days of his appointment, Scaramucci, who was added to the roster of top aides who circumvent the chief of staff and report directly to the President, took to the airwaves and suggested Priebus was responsible for leaks coming out of the White House.
 He leveled those charges on CNN moments after speaking with Trump.

-Priebus had worked against Scaramucci joining the administration when the New York hedge fund manager was first considered for a post and while the two attempted to put on a show of unity in Scaramucci's first days at the White House, it quickly became clear the two men would continue to be at odds with each other.
+Priebus had worked against Scaramucci joining the administration when the New York hedge fund manager was first considered for a post and, while the two attempted to put on a show of unity in Scaramucci's first days at the White House, it quickly became clear the two men would continue to be at odds with each other.

 The rivalry came to an explosive head on Thursday evening, when vulgar comments Scaramucci made about Priebus were published in the New Yorker.